scchow/mocap-docker/README.md

 # Using Docker for Mocap

-Here is a DockerFile for setting up the ROS Driver on a machine that using a Docker container.
+Here is a DockerFile for setting up Real Time motion capture for Qualisys on a machine that using a Docker container.
 This will ideally allow for greater flexibility and portability.

-At a high level, the scripts in this repository is meant to
+The scripts in this repository:
+- Clone the relevant repositories into a folder
+- Create a Docker image with ROS Noetic and dependencies installed
+- Create a Docker container that mounts the folder with relevant repositories for easy building and development

-# Prerequisites
+## Prerequisites

 Please install Docker by following the instructions [here](https://docs.docker.com/engine/install/) Note if this your first time using Docker, you may need to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) to run Docker as a non-root user.

-# Installation Instructions
+## Installation Instructions

-## Bash Scripts
+### Bash Scripts
 We have provided a series of bash scripts that can build the image, create a container, and run/attach to containers to simplify operations.
 They work as follows:

 ```